judithspd/ai4os-fedllm-medical/README.md

 ## Experimental setup

 The dataset is divided into 20 partitions in an IID fashion, a partition is assigned to each ClientApp.
-We randomly sample a fraction (0.1) of the total nodes to participate in each round, for a total of `20` rounds (but we take the checkpoint for round 5).
+We randomly sample a fraction (0.1) of the total nodes to participate in each round, for a total of `10` rounds.
 All settings are defined in `pyproject.toml`.